Elshara/Filegate/README.md

 - review the generated defaults (enable/disable flags, mode selectors, and template variants) for each asset;
 - assign which roles can personalise an asset and whether members may apply overrides from their own settings page;
 - capture global or role-level overrides that cascade to every user; and
-- create or clear user-specific values without editing flat files.
+- create or clear user-specific values without editing flat files; and
+- open the dataset manager to upload replacements, edit payloads, or regenerate seeded defaults for JSON and XML stores.

 The setup dashboard mirrors the `assets/php/global` convention by saving each change straight into the flat-file datasets (`asset_configurations.json` and `asset_overrides.json`).
 As new files are introduced, the manifest is refreshed automatically during bootstrap so the dashboard always reflects the real filesystem.